 Or not sure why you can put some things in your recycling bins and not others?

-Find out in Recap's new videos: See what happens to your recycling.
+Watch the processes in RECAP's videos: See what happens to your recycling.

 Blue bin - recycling